Agile CMS explained - 3 reasons to go agile

 Traditional CMS architecture is ideal for delivering content to one channel.
 Its simple-to-use interface works well for developers and marketers if the end goal is just a website.
 However, for enterprises with greater content demands, a traditional CMS can fall short.

 Challenges occur when marketing teams want to do more rigorous content planning and personalization or when they want to deliver content to multiple channels.
-This doesn’t work well for the modern web environment where digital experiences frequently change and there are interactions across various digital touchpoints.
+This doesn't work well in the modern web environment, where digital experiences frequently change and interactions occur across various digital touchpoints.

-This API-first approach that many headless CMSs utilize has allowed brands to create content once and then publish it anywhere.
+This API-first approach that many headless CMSs utilize has allowed brands to create content once and then publish it anywhere — web, mobile, kiosk, app, and more.
+Deliver a seamless experience and meet your audiences wherever they hang out.
 In this respect, the development of content and experiences with a headless CMS is agile, but being agile is about more than just posting content.
-The headless CMS approach is perfect for managing content for multiple digital touchpoints.
+The headless CMS approach is perfect for managing content for multiple digital touchpoints while ensuring scalability, accessibility, and performance.

 Storyblok provides its users with features that allow them to have truly agile content development.
 The Visual Editor enables content and non-technical teams to create and edit content with real-time preview.
 Due to the composable system of components, content creators can build new pages without relying on developers' help, while still having a set of tools for collaboration.